Qabas-al-ani/README-Generator-Node.js/Develop/README.md

 ### Usage
-to create a README.md files
+to create a README files

 ### Contribution